alexabaran/WIDS_datathon_2025/README.md

-# ADHD Brain Activity Patterns - project summary:
+# ADHD Brain Activity Patterns:

-What the problem is
-What data is used
-What methods were tried
-How well it performs
-How to reproduce results

 ### What the question asks: